 That was Sunday’s expedition.
 Tons of fun and I learned a lot.
 The big lesson?
 Don’t be afraid of manual.
 If I keep this up, I just may be able to graduate to a prime lens and ditch this kit lens.

 Check out Sean Tucker’s YouTube channel for more videos on photography – Sean Tucker on YouTube His series on good light techniques and using reflections to capture vibrant street scenes are especially helpful.
 His calm, introspective approach has been eye opening to this happy amateur photographer.

 His website is an inspiration for photographers at all levels.
 I especially love his street scenes. – Sean Tucker Photography

-Did the final walk on the 1st Mapping Toronto route.
+Did the final walk on the 1st Mapping Toronto route with a long rambling walk.
 It covers the Yonge – St Clair neighbourhood, #97 according to the city of Toronto definition.
 It’s a long narrow slice of Toronto that slides through both Summerhill and Deer Park, nipping just under Davisville.
 Might need to buy new inserts for my shoes if I keep this up.